 Your first year at law school is an important one.
 The dedicated and supportive community of faculty, students and staff are here to make the transition into law school smooth and successful for you.
 Here's what you can expect in your first year:

 The curriculum in the first year is designed to provide students with a solid foundation in legal principles while ensuring they are challenged intellectually.
 Students take nine courses over their first year.
-These courses include: Indigenous Settler Legal Relations, Contracts, Criminal Law & Procedure, Property Law, Torts, Transnational Law, Introduction to Public Law and the Charter, Legal Research & Writing, and Aboriginal and Treaty Rights.
+These courses include: Indigenous Settler Legal Relations, Contracts, Criminal Law & Procedure, Property Law, Torts, Advocacy, Introduction to Public Law and the Charter, Legal Research & Writing, and Aboriginal and Treaty Rights.

 The relationships you build in law school will likely to last you throughout your career.
 It's an integral part of the law school experience.
 To help foster this community, the Student Services team organizes a week-long orientation for all incoming students.
 The week consists of a mix of social and academic events.
 Each student is also assigned to a small group of 50 students, with whom they will take all of their first-year classes.
 These small groups allow students to get to know their classmates and form lasting friendships.